tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Optionally adding, removing, or changing the length of the "padding" extension {{RFC7685}}.

+- Other modifications that may be allowed by an extension defined in the future and present in the HelloRetryRequest

 Because TLS 1.3 forbids renegotiation, if a server has negotiated TLS 1.3 and receives a ClientHello at any other time, it MUST terminate the connection with an "unexpected_message" alert.